Daniel Fjellborg

 Current research

 I am a postdoctoral researcher in political science at Luleå University of Technology.
-I am researching how industry actions shape social acceptance and resistance to industrial projects within the green transition.
+I currently research social acceptance and resistance to industrial projects within the green transition and the consequences of Truth and Reconciliation Commissions in the Nordic countries.

-My dissertation focused on protest movements against mineral extraction in Sweden and the world.
+My doctoral dissertation focused on protest movements against mineral extraction in Sweden and globally.
 It explored how the surrounding society, such as laws, politics, and legislation, influences strategic choices in protest movements.

-I work mainly within social movement literature and have published in journals such as Social Movement Studies, Theory and Society, Resources Policy, and Policy Studies Journal.
+I work mainly within social movement literature and have published in journals such as Social Movement Studies, Theory and Society, Journal of Law and Society, Resources Policy, and Policy Studies Journal.

 Teaching

-I am happy to supervise thesis students, especially those with questions about social movements and activism, legal strategies, or minority politics.
+I am happy to supervise thesis students, especially those with questions about social movements, activism, legal strategies, or minority and Indigenous politics.

 Current and previous courses: